LeandroGCruzP/LeandroGCruzP/README.md

 + 🌱 I am currently studying English, I keep putting talent there. 🤣
 + 👯 Whenever I can I try to help other developers.
-+ 🥅 My goals for 2021 is to learn intermediate English and achieve a winter programming job. 😮
++ 🥅 My goals for 2021 is to learn intermediate English.
 + 🥅 Another goal is to do one commit per day on github. 😮
 + ⚡ For now, I keep learning, always motivating myself and looking for new opportunities. 😀